BasPieren/meesterproef-1819/README.md

 }
 ```

 My goal was to be as precise as I could when making these objects, so thats why there are multiple objects within objects.
-The object itself whent through multiple changes, for example when we decided that their needed to be a differacne between trainings and events and the ability to upload images.
+The object itself whent through multiple changes, for example when we decided that their needed to be a difference between trainings and events and the ability to upload images.

 ###### Version 2